chriscrsmith/chriscrsmith.github.io/research.md

 Genetic variation is shaped in part by a population’s ability to disperse, and by the density of individuals in the habitat.
 Obtaining estimates for such parameters is important for studying range shifts in response to climate change, genomic clines across hybrid zones, phylogeography, and the spread of adaptive alleles through space; and is important for more applied research in conservation, managing disease-vector populations, and wildlife biology.
 A promising strategy for inferring demographic parameters is using spatial genomic data.
 However, current genetics-based methods have constraints that prevent their use in many species, leaving a critical gap in our methods toolbox.

-During my postdoc I have developed machine learning models for estimating dispersal rate from population genetic data.
+During my postdoc I have developed machine learning approaches for estimating dispersal rate from population genetic data.
 Next, I have developed a machine learning model for estimating maps of population density and dispersal across a landscape.
 As before, this tool works with unphased SNP data and relatively small sample sizes.
 This method is useful for identifying barriers to migration, source-sink dynamics, or population-dense areas, and we have applied it to publicly available North American Grey Wolf data.
 I am currently writing a manuscript for this project.
 These methods can be used with single nucleotide polymorphism datasets, making it possible to infer dispersal rate for species with limited genomic resources.